-Bamako, May 25, 2016
+Bamako, November 14, 2016

 Madame Christine Lagarde Managing Director International Monetary Fund 700 19th Street, N.W.
-Washington, D.C.
-20431 U.S.A.
+Washington, DC 20431 United States

-Dear Madame Managing Director:
+Dear Madame Managing Director,

-1. On December 18, 2013, the Executive Board of the International Monetary Fund (IMF) approved a three-year arrangement under the Extended Credit Facility (ECF) for Mali in an amount equivalent to SDR 30 million.
-The arrangement aims at supporting the government's policies to maintain macroeconomic stability and revive growth in 2014-16, with broad-based support from technical and financial partners for the country's renewal following the 2012 security and political crisis.
+1. On December 18, 2013, the Executive Board of the International Monetary Fund (IMF) approved a three-year arrangement for Mali under the Extended Credit Facility (ECF) in an amount equivalent to SDR 30 million.
+When concluding the fifth review of the agreement on June 9th 2016, the Executive Board approved the authorities' request for a one-year extension of the arrangement to December 17, 2017, and an augmentation of access, bringing the overall access to 98 million SDR (52.5 percent of quota share).
+The arrangement aims at supporting the government's policies to maintain macroeconomic stability and revive growth over the 2014-17 period, with broad-based support from technical and financial partners for the country's renewal after the 2012 security and political crisis.

-2. The attached Memorandum of Economic and Financial Policies (MEFP) discusses recent developments in Mali's economy and progress made in implementing our policies in 2015 and over the first few months of 2016.
-As explained in the MEFP, all performance criteria and indicative targets at December 31 were met as well as all continuous performance criteria.
-One out of three of the measures subject to structural benchmarks was implemented, a second one was implemented with delay, and the third one will now be implemented by end-June 2016.
-In light of the budget execution during the last six months of 2015 and since then, the objectives of our budgetary programming for end-2016 approved at the time of the fourth review under the ECF arrangement are within our grasp.
+2. The attached Memorandum of Economic and Financial Policies (MEFP) gives an overview of recent economic developments in Mali, as well as the progress made in implementing our policies in 2016.
+As detailed in the MEFP, all end-June 2016 performance criteria and indicative targets have been met, as well as all continuous performance criteria.
+Two of four structural benchmarks were implemented by the agreed date, one was implemented with a delay, and the fourth measure will now be implemented by the year's end.
+In light of the budget execution recorded during the first half of 2016, the objectives of our budgetary programing for 2016 approved during the Fifth Review of the ECF arrangement, are within reach.